 Biden to tap former Fed Chair Janet Yellen as Treasury secretary: report

-Yellen served under the Obama and Clinton administrations.
+Yellen served under the Obama and Clinton administrations

 President-elect Joe Biden will reportedly nominate former Federal Reserve Chair Janet Yellen to serve as Treasury secretary in his administration, which would make her the first female to hold the Cabinet post.